Episode 41 – Main Engine Start

 Main engine start.

-A powerful kick in the pants as the main engines started, along with the ignition of the two auxiliary solid fuel booster rockets, that once lit, there was only one place they were going and that was up.
+A powerful kick in the pants as the main engines ignited, along with the two auxiliary solid-fuel booster rockets.

-Their journey into the unknown, along with their cache of cyan stones and their critical mission to boost the TET cores and to ultimately try and save the planet had begun.
+Their journey into the unknown, along with their cache of cyan stones and their critical mission to boost the TET cores and ultimately try to save the planet, had begun.

 This in a way, reminds me of the launch of the captured alien attacker in Independence Day.